A. T. Anderson

 Anderson was the son of William Mather Anderson (Chief Inspector of the Oriental Bank in London and Acting Governor of Mauritius at one time) and Mary Anne Neilley (born and married in Australia and died in England).
 He was born on 28 August 1868 in Mauritius.

-On 8 October 1908, Anderson married Ethel Campbell in Ahmednagar, India.
+On 8 October 1908, Anderson married Ethel Campbell Louise Mason in Ahmednagar, India.
 During World War I, he served in the 7th (Meerut) Division and commanded the 48th (South Midland) Division artillery from 1920 through 1924.
 He retired from the military in 1924 and settled in Sydney.

 Anderson is said to have received the French Légion d'honneur medal in the park at Cambrai in 1916.
 However, the Musée de la Légion d'honneur says that Augustin Thomas Anderson, a colonel in the British Army, received the medal on 12 December 1918.